 Experimental procedure

 The antibacterial assay in the agar well-diffusion method was carried out by preparing plates with Mueller-Hinton agar medium for rapidly growing organisms.
 The medium in the plates was sterile and have a depth of about 4 mm.
 Pure culture were used as inoculums.
 The plates dipping a sterile swab into inoculums.
 The swab was streaked all over the surface of the medium three times, rotating the plate through an angle of 60 C after each application.
 Finally the swab passed round the edge of the agar surface and allowed the inoculums to dry for 5-15 minutes with lid in place.
 Bores were ditched in plate.
-50 1% DMSO dissolved antibacterial solutions were poured into the well.
+50??
+1% DMSO dissolved antibacterial solutions were poured into the well.
 The plates were placed in an incubator 47C within 30 minutes of preparation for bacteria.
 After 24 hours incubation for bacteria, the diameter of zone (including the diameter disc) was measured.
 The measurements were taken with a ruler, from the bottom of the plate, without opening the lid.
 For each bacterial strain, negative controls were maintained where 1% DMSO was used instead of the extract.

+Why you used swap method not the inoculation loop.

 RESULTS